dvishchu/cat9k-evpn-ansible/README.md

-# General description #
+# About #

-The main goal of this project is creating ansible playbooks for automating Campus EVPN Deployment.
+The main goal of this project is automation of Campus EVPN Deployment.
+Custom Jinja templates and Python modules are used for provisioning the network

 Each directory has scripts for specific steps for EVPN provisioning:
 * **dag_add** DAG (Distributed Anycast Gateway) provisioning